v08nike/v08nike/README.md

 As a seasoned Full Stack Developer specializing in React, Node.js, Java, Python, C#, I excel at crafting robust and scalable applications for a seamless user experience.
 My commitment to delivering high-quality code aligns with project requirements and surpasses client expectations.

 Whether tackling front-end or back-end challenges, I have a proven track record of providing innovative solutions.
-My technical toolkit includes React, Node.js, Express, MongoDB, HTML, CSS, and JavaScript, with a continuous exploration of new tools and frameworks to augment my skills.
+My technical toolkit includes React, Node.js, Python, Java, HTML, CSS, and JavaScript, with a continuous exploration of new tools and frameworks to augment my skills.

 ## 🛠️ Languages and Tools